Chairperson: Dr. Steven W. Lamb

 The Insurance and Risk Management Program at ISU is privileged to be the site of The Gongaware Center for Insurance Management Development.
 Funds to establish the center were donated to Indiana State University by retired insurance executive Donald and Patricia Gongaware to encourage leadership development at the University.
 The center provides scholarships to undergraduate students, brings industry leaders to the University to serve as executives-in-residence, and encourages faculty-led research in critical industry matters.

 Insurance and risk management majors and minors may join Gamma Iota Sigma, an organization that promotes professional, academic, and social activities among insurance faculty, professionals, and students.
 Majors and minors who earn and maintain a cumulative grade point average of 3.6 are eligible for induction into the Insurance and Risk Management Honors Corps, which recognizes them each semester at a dinner hosted by industry executives.
-Delta Sigma Pi and Alpha Kappa Psi are school-wide business fraternities that business majors may join after meeting specified requirements.
+Delta Sigma Pi and Alpha Kappa Psi are college-wide business fraternities that business majors may join after meeting specified requirements.
 Insurance and risk management majors also may be invited to become members in Beta Gamma Sigma, a national business honorary, when that organization’s academic and achievement standards have been met.